Shelter Dog Meal Donation Count:

 Easy to Give

 Because of the many formulations, you can find one that is easy to give to your dog.
 Look for products that are satisfaction and palatability guaranteed.
-They can come in chews, tablets and oils, so you can consider the preferences of yourself and your dog.
+They can come in chews, tablets, and oils, so you can consider the preferences of both you and your dog.

 Use the Right Supplements

-Beware, joint supplements designed for human patients may or may not be beneficial for pets.
-Just because they seem benign and safe, does not mean that they are without risks.
-Always choose a supplement that is labeled for use in dogs.
+Beware: Joint supplements designed for human patients may or may not be beneficial for pets.
+Just because they seem benign and safe does not mean that they are without risks.
+Always choose a supplement labeled for use in dogs.
 Read the labels and ask questions.
 Don’t forget that your veterinarian is an excellent resource.

 All Things in Moderation

-Fish oil is an excellent source of omega 3 fatty acids and it is these acids that are thought to provide the beneficial effect.
-They might slow the onset of some age associated diseases, provide a protective effect for the kidneys and even help with overall mood.
-When appropriate products are used at correct doses, the chances of beneficial results are greater.
+Fish oil is an excellent source of omega-3 fatty acids, which are thought to provide a beneficial effect.
+They might slow the onset of some age-associated diseases, provide a protective effect for the kidneys, and even help with overall mood.
+When appropriate products are used at the correct doses, the chances of beneficial results are greater.

 Note from the iHeartDogs Team: If supplementation of Omega-3 fatty acids makes sense for your dog, we’d encourage you to try our Happy, Healthy Omega-3-6-9 Select Soft Chews for dogs.
 We developed what we believe is the most complete Omega product available, containing a unique formula of powerful ingredients.
 And unlike any other product, each purchase provides meals for shelter dogs